egil/TimeProviderExtensions/README.md

 The .NET team has published a similar test-specific time provider, the [`Microsoft.Extensions.Time.Testing.FakeTimeProvider`](https://www.nuget.org/packages/Microsoft.Extensions.Time.Testing.FakeTimeProvider/).

-The public API of both `FakeTimeProvider` and `ManualTimeProvider` are identical, but there are some differences in when time is set before timer callbacks.
+The public API of both `FakeTimeProvider` and `ManualTimeProvider` are compatible, but there are some differences in when time is set before timer callbacks.
 Let's illustrate this with an example:

 For example, if we create an `ITimer` with a *due time* and *period* set to **1 second**, the `DateTimeOffset` returned from `GetUtcNow()` during the timer callback may be different depending on the amount passed to `Advance()` (or `SetUtcNow()`).